 - 1. Challenges can only be made against warnings, penalties or disqualifications.
 Only written, detailed challenges submitted by the team leader or his/her substitute will be accepted.
 These must include a reason as to why a certain decision should be taken or revoked.
 A written statement from a witness or recordings of the disputed incident can be included as evidence.
 "Written" denotes either a letter printed on paper or an e-mail, with the latter requiring the team leader to call and confirm that the e-mail has been received.
-A telephone call to confirm receipt is not necessary if the race director confirms arrival of the e-mail.
+A telephone call to confirm receipt is not necessary if the race committee confirms arrival of the e-mail.
 Vague complaints do not constitute a valid challenge.
-Challenges must be submitted to the CHALLENGE race director no later than four hours after the rider/team in question completes the race / crosses the finish line. - 2.
-The race director opens the appeal process by promptly informing the race jury.
-The process is led by the race director.
+Challenges must be submitted to the TORTOUR race committee no later than four hours after the rider/team in question completes the race / crosses the finish line. - 2.
+The race committee leads the entire process, and begins by promptly informing the race jury that a challenge has been submitted.
 At least two members of the race jury must be involved for the jury's decision to be valid.
 The team will be informed as to whether their challenge is being investigated or dismissed.
 If the team leader or substitute does not respond to a summons from the race jury within two hours, either before or after the investigation has been opened, the challenge will be dismissed. - 3.
 The decision made is at the sole discretion of the race jury.
 A ruling by the race jury is final. - 4.
-When submitting a challenge, a deposit of CHF 200 must be paid to the race director.
+When submitting a challenge, a deposit of CHF 200 must be paid to the race committee.
 This deposit will be refunded if the challenge is successful; if it is rejected, this amount will be kept as a contribution towards the proceedings.